drj11/zontem0/discussion.md

 zone, is able to make use of a large fraction of the data available in GHCN-M. ZONTEM makes uses of all meteorological stations that have at least 20 years of data (since 1880).

+ZONTEM is simplified by only having to deal with one record for each station.
+GHCN-M v2 published several, possibly overlapping and different, records for station, called *duplicates*.
+In GHCN-M v3, duplicates are combined so that only one record is published for each station [LAWRIMOREETAL2011].
+Other workers, using GHCN-M v2 or more diverse data sources, have had to develop their own procedures for handling duplicates [HANSENETAL1999] [ROHDEETAL2013] [JONESETAL2010].
+I agree with Lawrimore's concluding remarks: "The removal of station duplicates has greatly simplified the use of the data set by removing a feature that created confusion and kept some users from gaining full use of the data set."
+[LAWRIMOREETAL2011]